Healthy Living|Prevention and Wellness|Staying Healthy

 Things to consider

-Don’t use CBD oil or products that contain it if you are pregnant or breastfeeding.
+Don’t use cannabidiol oil or products that contain it if you are pregnant or breastfeeding.

-Before buying CBD oil or a CBD product, read the label carefully.
+Before buying a cannabidiol product, read the label carefully.
 If the oil comes from the marijuana plant, make sure the THC level is 0.3% or lower.
-Note, however, that the CBD industry isn’t regulated.
-That means there’s no guarantee of product safety and labels aren’t required to list all ingredients.
+Note, however, that the CBD industry isn’t regulated, meaning there’s no guarantee of product safety and labels aren’t required to list all ingredients.

 Also beware of products that make a medical claim, such as promising to cure a condition.
 Making claims is illegal, even in states where CBD oil is legal.

 You may experience side effects after taking CBD oil.
-You may lose your appetite, have diarrhea, or feel tired and irritable.
+Some people who take it may lose their appetite, have diarrhea, or feel tired and irritable.
 You also may develop issues with your liver.

-• Is it safe for me to take CBD oil?
+• Is it safe for me to take it?

 • What kind of side effects might I have?